RaindragonD/space_hitchhiker/README.md

   - 2 = accelerate upward with small magnitude
   - 3 = accelerate downward with small magnitude
   - 4 = no action

 The spaceship finally achieves the target (Figure 7).

 <img src='./figs/result2.png'>

 # Discussion and Further Work
 I think this project is interesting in many ways.
-Certainly human beings would not be able to travel with spaceship through long distance in the near future, the algorithm may be applied to other robotic systems like autonomous vehicles.
+Certainly human beings will not be able to travel with spaceship through long distance in the near future, but the algorithm may be applied to other robotic systems like autonomous vehicles.
 (They are of course using much more sophisticated and accurate techniques.)
 As I claimed in the introduction, I make several limited assumptions and put several limits on the spaceship.
 It's possible to break those limits with some further work including:

 1. Extend 2D stimulation to 3D;